Deviation (statistics)

-In mathematics and statistics, deviation is a measure of difference between the observed value of a variable and some other value, often that variable's mean.
-The sign of the deviation reports the direction of that difference (the deviation is positive when the observed value exceeds the reference value).
-The magnitude of the value indicates the size of the difference.
+In mathematics and statistics, deviation serves as a measure to quantify the disparity between an observed value of a variable and another designated value, frequently the mean of that variable.
+Deviations with respect to the sample mean and the population mean (or "true value") are called errors and residuals, respectively.
+The sign of the deviation reports the direction of that difference: the deviation is positive when the observed value exceeds the reference value.
+The absolute value of the deviation indicates the size or magnitude of the difference.
+In a given sample, there are as many deviations as sample points.
+Summary statistics can be derived from a set of deviations, such as the standard deviation and the mean absolute deviation, measures of dispersion, and the mean signed deviation, a measure of bias.

+The deviation of each data point is calculated by subtracting the mean of the data set from the individual data point.
+Mathematically, the deviation d of a data point x in a data set with respect to the mean m is given by the difference:

+This calculation represents the "distance" of a data point from the mean and provides information about how much individual values vary from the average.
+Positive deviations indicate values above the mean, while negative deviations indicate values below the mean.

+The sum of squared deviations is a key component in the calculation of variance, another measure of the spread or dispersion of a data set.
+Variance is calculated by averaging the squared deviations.
+Deviation is a fundamental concept in understanding the distribution and variability of data points in statistical analysis.

 Types

 A deviation that is a difference between an observed value and the true value of a quantity of interest (where true value denotes the Expected Value, such as the population mean) is an error.

+Signed deviations

-A deviation that is the difference between the observed value and an estimate of the true value (e.g. the sample mean; the Expected Value of a sample can be used as an estimate of the Expected Value of the population) is a residual.
+A deviation that is the difference between the observed value and an estimate of the true value (e.g. the sample mean) is a residual.
 These concepts are applicable for data at the interval and ratio levels of measurement.